suweiyang0106/VLSI_Design/README.md

 # VLSI_Design
+A system able to translate virtual address to physical address, bring data out, and report pagefault(if VA is invalid)<be />
 This project went through VLSI design flow, from RTL->Synthesis->Layout->GDSII<br />
 Several things have to be done in this project, including<br />
 Modelsim verification<br />